joseppbenvenuto/Food_And_Service_Restaurant_Recommendation_Engine/README.md

 * **Topic2 AKA Topic3** - Food
 * **Topic3 AKA Topic4** - Food

-All topics generated represented the reviews they were assigned to by proportions >= 50%, 67% of the time.
+All four topics appear to represent large proportions of the reviews they were assigned to, demonstrating the quality of the topics generated.

 Topic0 AKA Topic1                     |  Topic1 AKA Topic2
 :------------------------------------:|:------------------------------------: